Criminal psychology: History

+Early research by individuals like Hugo Münsterberg and Cesare Lombroso in the late 19th and early 20th century is where criminal psychology got its start.
+Modern approaches were made possible by Lombroso's work, even though his arguments about the correlation between criminality and physical characteristics have been significantly debunked.
+Later advancements focused on psychological theories of crime, including cognitive-behavioral models and social learning theory (Bartol & Bartol, 2021).
 Criminal psychology started the late 18th century.
-There were four key aspects of the development of criminal psychology: philosophical, medical, legal and biological.
-Before criminal psychology, there was a conflict in criminal law between medical experts and court judges on determining how to proceed with a majority of cases which specialized ated the development of a specialized sed field for individual investigations and assessments of suspects.
+The first seeds of forensic psychology were planted in 1879 when Wilhelm Wundt, often referred to as the father of psychology, founded his first lab in Germany.
+Before criminal psychology, there was a conflict in criminal law between medical experts and court judges on determining how to proceed with a majority of cases which specialized the development of a specialized field for individual investigations and assessments of suspects.
 It is generally accepted that criminal psychology was a predecessor to the broader field of criminology, which includes other fields such as criminal anthropology which studies more systemic aspects of crime as opposed to individual suspects and court cases.

 Profiling

 Criminal profiling, also known as offender profiling, is a form of criminal investigation, linking an offender's actions at the crime scene to possible characteristics.
-This is a practice that lies between the professions of criminology, forensic science and behavioural science.
+This is a practice that lies between the professions of criminology, forensic science and behavioral science.
 Most commonly used for homicide and sexual cases, criminal profiling helps law enforcement investigators narrow down and prioritize a pool of suspects.
 Part of a sub-field of forensic psychology called investigative psychology, criminal profiling has advanced substantially in methodology and grown in popularity since its conception in the late 1800s.
 However, there is a substantial lack of empirical research and effectiveness evaluations validating the practice of criminal profiling.
 Due to the lack of empirical research, it is important that criminal profiling is used as a tool in investigative cases.
 Cases should not depend on solely the profile but as well as traditional techniques as well.

-Criminal profiling is a process now known in the Federal Bureau of Investigation (FBI) as criminal investigative analysis. (see also: FBI method of profiling) Profilers, or criminal investigative analysts, are trained and experienced law enforcement officers who study every behavioural aspect and detail of an unsolved violent crime scene, in which a certain amount of psychopathology has been left at the scene.
+Criminal/offender profiling is a process now known in the Federal Bureau of Investigation (FBI) as criminal investigative analysis. (see also: FBI method of profiling) Profilers, or criminal investigative analysts, are trained and experienced law enforcement officers who study every behavioral aspect and detail of an unsolved violent crime scene, in which a certain amount of psychopathology has been left at the scene.
 The characteristics of a good profiler are discussed.
-Five behavioural characteristics that can be gleaned from the crime scene are described:
+Five behavioral characteristics that can be gleaned from the crime scene are described: